So 2021 is turning out to be as big a mess as 2020. Perhaps even bigger.

 Afghanistan, talk about a cock up.
 It was bad policy to support the Taliban to fight the Russians.
 It was poor policy to continue that support, when it became clear that the Russians were pulling out.
 It was really bad policy to intervene and send troops into Afghanistan when historically, every invader has been kicked out, going further back than Alexander the Great.
 Did anyone think that the NATO force sent in would be seen as anything other than an invader?
 Even the British were forcibly ejected when they were at the height of empire.

 The Taliban are no more than a bunch of thugs using religion as justification for their murderous ways.
-Just as the Catholic Church has been used by the same kind of thugs, Islam too is easily perverted for the psychopaths that make up the “leadership” of the Taliban and other such groups.
+Just as Christian Church have been used by the same kind of thugs, Islam too is easily perverted for the psychopaths that make up the “leadership” of the Taliban and other such groups.
 When anyone uses religion to justify murder and mayhem, you know that it is a veil providing respectability to a bunch of killers.
 Their recent promises are an attempt to ease the concerns of more powerful nations, but as those nations are populated by ‘Kafirs’, that is people who do not follow the tenets of Islam, lying to them is of no consequence.

 The unfolding tragedy of Afghanistan is going to set an example that haters will use justify their hatred of Islam, and the cycle of hatred continues.